 Some of the major black pepper benefits include:

 - Protects the liver

 - May help with Alzheimer’s and overall brain health

 - Possible smoking cessation aid

-The three basic uses of black pepper include adding flavor to food, increasing the bioavailability of supplements or as an essential oil to be diffused or consumed.
+The three basic uses include adding flavor to food, increasing the bioavailability of supplements or as an essential oil to be diffused or consumed.